sudofx/wake-scaffold/memory/core_memories/index.md

 - Persisted structured execution output is authoritative for claims about what a tool actually measured.
 - A zero exit code does not necessarily mean the underlying task succeeded.
-- Separate process-level success from task-level or validation-level success.
+- Process-level success and task-level success must remain separate concepts.
 - Journal narratives must not override contradictory execution evidence.
 - A hypothesis is not evidence merely because it is written down.
 - A growth-plan project is not evidence of capability development by itself.